postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Exporting data dumps

 You can export a data dump of all your collections, environments, globals, and header presets in Postman.

+To export a data dump, do the following:

 1. Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, then select **Settings**.